FabrizioMarras/automation-youtube/README.md

 ```

 ## Known Issues
-- The script currently requires manual authentication with Google through a browser.
 - The YouTube API quota may limit the number of videos that can be uploaded per day.

 ## Future Improvements
-- Implement automated re-authentication to remove the manual OAuth 2.0 process.
 - Add a retry mechanism for uploads that fail due to quota limits.
-- Improve logging and error handling to better track the upload process.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.